FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 #. merge two heads, using hg merge,
 #. and resolve conflicts using hg resolve.

 ..
-L46
+L36

 *{{{Show the slide 'Evaluation'}}}*

 ..
-R46
+R36

 Here are some self assessment questions for you to solve
  #.
-Mention the easiest way to get started on sharing your repository by providing a web interface
+Mention the easiest way to get started on sharing your repository by providi
  #.
-Suppose Joey and Melissa have made simultaneous changes to the same file in their own systems.
-Would the output of hg parents before and after if one of them pulls in the changes and merges with it?
+Suppose Joey and Melissa have made simultaneous changes to the same file in
  #.
 What are the commands involved in the process of merging changes?

 ..
-L47
+L37

 *{{{ Show Solution of self assessment questions on slide }}}*

 ..
-R47
+R37

 And the answers,

  #. hg serve
  #.
-No, whenever we've done a merge, hg parents will display two parents until we hg commit the results of the merge.
+No, whenever we've done a merge, hg parents will display two parents until w
  #. hg pull, hg merge, hg commit -m "Merged Remote changes"

 ..
-L48
+L38

 *{{{Show the slide 'Additional Reading'}}}*

 ..
-R48
+R38

 It is strongly recommended that you to go through the following topics, once you are comfortable with using Mercurial on a day-to-day basis.

  #. .hgignore
  #. hg rollback
  #. hg bisect
  #. hg backout

 ..
-L49
+L39

 {{{ Show the Thank you slide }}}

 ..
-R49
+R39

 Hope you have enjoyed this tutorial and found it useful.
 Feel free to play around with Mercurial and read the documentation given by hg help command.
 When